chinamike65/hugo-tuolesi/content/book5/book5en.md

 Take, for example, thinking that consciousness is "I."

 If "I" and consciousness are one, because there is only one "I", then my consciousness from one year old to fifty years old becomes one.
-If this is the case, a one-year-old child will have a fifty-year-old Wisdom too.
+If this is the case, a one-year-old child will have a the wisdom of a fifty-year-old.

 But this is impossible, so "I" and consciousness are not one.